 - ALIAS at PointDNS

-Many other providers also offer workarounds to accomplish this goal.
+Many other DNS providers also offer workarounds to accomplish this goal.
 The most common is to add a CNAME record for the

 TLS and Fastly